TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 #### Indexed Grain Implementation Requirements
 Using the SportsTeamGrain example above, there are a few things the grain implementation must do for indexing to work properly.
 ##### Wrap the `TGrainState`
 Indexing stores some information along with the grain state.
-For non-FaultTolerant indexing, this is done by wrapping `TGrainState` with `IndexableGrainStateWrapper`, whose additional state simply indicates whether the State was persisted.
+For non-fault-tolerant indexing, this is done by wrapping `TGrainState` with `IndexableGrainStateWrapper`, whose additional state simply indicates whether the State was persisted.
 If it was not, then the `IIndexWriter` implementation will assign the NullValues specified for all `TProperties` used by indexable interfaces of that Grain.

-FaultTolerant indexing defines `FaultTolerantIndexableGrainStateWrapper`, a subclass of `IndexableGrainStateWrapper` that also stores the in-flight workflow IDs for that Grain.
+Fault-tolerant indexing defines `FaultTolerantIndexableGrainStateWrapper`, a subclass of `IndexableGrainStateWrapper` that also stores the in-flight workflow IDs for that Grain.

 This example illustrates using a utility property, TeamState, to obtain the unwrapped `TGrainState` instance.
 ##### Register the Storage Provider